clitetailor/react-epic/docs/BreakdownCookbook.md

 The problems come to Redux is first, it cannot lift the side-effects into Redux itself.
 That why we need Redux Saga, Redux Observable, etc. The second problem come to Redux is that it is so expensive to encapsulate every single actions in your app logic.
 Sometimes, actions stream is only to report errors so it's unnecessary to encapsulate all of them.

+## Bridging between Redux and React Epic

-But you may miss Redux some day.
-So if you still love Redux, there're three solution to overcome this.
-The first as we said is to use library like Redux Observer, MobX, Redux Saga, etc, ....
-The second solution is to lift Redux into RxJS.
-The third solution (You can guess) is to lift RxJS into Redux.
-Can it be?!
+Redux is great at tooling.
+So if you love to Redux with RxJS, i have three solutions for you.
+The first is as we said, we can use libraries like Redux Observer, MobX, Redux Saga, etc, ....
+That's probably what you don't want me to talk about here!

+The second solution is to lift RxJS into Redux.
+How can it be?!

 The answer is yes.
 Imagine this is the reducer and how it swallows the actions stream: